 Data analysis

 We compared mean BIPQ score, age, best eye MD (BEMD), worse eye MD (WEMD), EQ5D index score and DS14 between cases and controls for the POAG and OHT groups.
+All individual data distributions were checked for normality.
 Univariate association between overall BIPQ against age, DS14 and EQ5D index score was explored to assess covariance in the data.

 Average score from each of the eight separate BIPQ items was also compared between cases and controls for the POAG and OHT groups using Multivariate Analysis of Covariance (MANCOVA); this corrects for any covariance from age, DS14 and EQ5D and is robust against multiple comparisons.
 A value of p<0.01 was considered statistically significant to further reduce the possibility of a false positive result.
+The scores from the separate BIPQ items are not assumed to follow a normal distribution.
+Instead, residuals from the MANCOVA were examined for signs of non-normality to make sure the approach was valid.

 Item 9 of the BIPQ asked participants, ‘to list, in rank order, the three most important factors that you think caused your glaucoma/ocular hypertension’.
 Two authors (LM and DPC) independently coded the first written response into categories following a prescription used in previous research [19].
 Any disagreements were arbitrated with a joint consultation by all authors and groupings of coded responses were assessed with descriptive statistics.
 All statistical analyses were done with SPSS Statistics 24 (IBM Corp., Somers, NY).